spender-sandbox/cuckoo-modified/docs/book/src/usage/dist.rst

 If you need extra help, check this:

-See any of these files on your system /etc/uwsgi/apps-available/README /etc/uwsgi/apps-enabled/README /usr/share/doc/uwsgi/README.Debian.gz /etc/default/uwsgi
+See any of these files on your system:

+    /etc/uwsgi/apps-available/README
+    /etc/uwsgi/apps-enabled/README
+    /usr/share/doc/uwsgi/README.Debian.gz
+    /etc/default/uwsgi

 Online:

         http://vladikk.com/2013/09/12/serving-flask-with-nginx-on-ubuntu/